 An Alaska cruise is like no other.
 While the wildlife, sights of nature and activities are all breathtaking, it’s important that you know what to expect when you embark on your Alaskan cruise.
 Cruise vacations are all about dressing for your destination.
-Here are our top tips for what to wear for Alaska shore excursions.
+Here are our top tips for what to wear for Alaska Tours.

 Know Before You Go

 The Alaska cruise season runs from April to September.
 Given the months, your sailing options are limited to spring and summer, but don’t let that fool you.
 Just because it’s summer in Alaska doesn’t mean the weather is sunny and 85 degrees.
 In the middle of the summer, it’s safe to expect highs in the mid-60s and lower 70s.

 You can do anything you’d like in Alaska, from coming face to face with a glacier, seeing bears in their natural habitat, stream fishing for salmon and trout, or eating as much seafood as you’d like.